cshmookler/cpp_template/README.md

                     "gtest": true,      //       * component (example: "gtest") (optional):
                                         //           true  -- (default) link with this component
-                                        //           false -- do not link with this component "gtest_main": true, //       * component (example: "gtest_main") (optional):
+                                        //           false -- do not link with this component
+                                        //           {dict} -- provide more detailed component information "gtest_main": true, //       * component (example: "gtest_main") (optional):
                                         //           true  -- (default) link with this component
-                                        //           false -- do not link with this component "gmock": true,      //       * component (example: "gmock") (optional):
+                                        //           false -- do not link with this component
+                                        //           {dict} -- provide more detailed component information "gmock": true,      //       * component (example: "gmock") (optional):
                                         //           true  -- (default) link with this component
-                                        //           false -- do not link with this component "gmock_main": true  //       * component (example: "gmock_main") (optional):
+                                        //           false -- do not link with this component
+                                        //           {dict} -- provide more detailed component information "gmock_main": {     //       * component (example: "gmock_main") (optional):
                                         //           true   -- (default) link with this component
+                                        //           false  -- do not link with this component
+                                        //           {dict} -- provide more detailed component information:
+                      "version": "1.0", //               * component version
+                      "enabled": false  //               * component enabled:
+                                        //                   true  -- link with this component
-                                        //           false -- do not link with this component }                       //
+                                        //                   false -- do not link with this component
+                                        //
+                    }                   //
+                }                       //
             }                           //
         },                              //